 A new lump

 A lump or bump is not always a sign of cancer but show your doctor to rule it out, especially if it's only in one breast.
 Lumps can appear in the breast, armpit area or around the collarbone.
 The average lump size found by a woman checking her breasts is 22mm, but a mammogram can detect lumps as small as 2mm.
 Often a cancerous lump will feel hard but sometimes it could be a thickening in the breast tissue which feels different to the rest of your breast.
 It won't move when you push on it but it will grow over time.
 It is also usually not painful.
 However, there is no hard and fast rule so if you notice any changes, see your doctor.

 An inverted nipple

-One of the more noticeable changes is a newly retracted or turned-in nipple, but most women don't know that this is a possible sign of a tumor in the breast.
-Cancer is not the only cause of new nipple inversion - inflammation or scarring of the tissue behind the nipple is just as likely to have caused it.
-However, it is important to see your doctor if you do notice that your nipple has been retracted as it may mean that a breast cancer is growing in a duct behind the nipple, pulling it into the breast.
+One of the more noticeable changes is a newly retracted or turned-in nipple, but most women don't know that this is a possible sign of a tumour in the breast.
+Cancer is not the only cause of new nipple inversion - inflammation or scarring of the tissue behind the nipple may also have caused it.
+However, it is important to see your doctor if you do notice that your nipple has become retracted as it may mean that a breast cancer is growing in a duct behind the nipple, pulling it into the breast.

 If you notice a discharge from your nipple (that occurs without squeezing), show your doctor.
 It could be any colour, not just bloodstained or clear.
 Studies have shown that if there is no blood in nipple discharge, women are likely to ignore it, but the absence of blood doesn't mean that there isn't something sinister going on!
 While nipple discharge could be caused by birth control pills, medicines or an infection, it's important to check with your doctor, as soon as you notice it, to rule out breast cancer.